 Replace the Head Gaskets Not the Car

-Even though replacing the head gaskets on a Subaru is an expensive repair, the good news is that we at A&A have not encountered a Subaru where we replaced head gaskets having a second failure.
-Subaru has changed the design of the head gasket and the replacement gaskets do the job extremely well.
-Subaru brand cars are renowned for their durability and most Subaru cars can easily give you an additional 100,000 miles or more following a head gasket replacement.
+Even though replacing the head gaskets on a Subaru is an expensive repair, the good news is that we at A&A the Shop have been dedicated to getting a design which is much better than original equipment.
+Subaru has changed the design of the head gasket on some models and our replacement gaskets do the job extremely well.
+Subaru brand cars are renown for their durability and most Subaru cars can give you more reliable miles following head gasket replacement.

 Replacing the head gaskets gives us the opportunity to make other important parts changes while we have your motor disassembled.
 Seals and gaskets that are subject to wear will be changed out during the replacement of your head gaskets.
 In addition, the water pump, timing belt and timing belt tensioner pulley can be replaced for far less than normal while the engine is open.